 If I gain or lose weight will the tattoo look different?

 Significant weight gain or weight loss in a short amount of time could make your tattoo look very different.
 However, slow weight loss or gain over a long period of time should have little or no effect on your tattoo.
-Pregnancy is another story.
-If you have a tattoo on your belly, it will likely stretch and look different as your belly expands.

 What are the risks of getting a tattoo?